-Naturally sweetened: Made with honey instead of refined sugar for a wholesome twist.
+Naturally Sweetened: Made with honey instead of refined sugar for a smoother, more balanced sweetness that lets the lemon shine.

 - eggs.
 Provide richness and help thicken the curd to a smooth, custard-like consistency.
 Whisk them well to avoid streaks of cooked egg.